 - For industrial applications, consider using aluminum foil with protective coatings or laminations to enhance durability.

-- Minimize contact with acidic or alkaline substances, and ensure the foil is used in compatible environments.
+- Minimize contact with acidic or alkaline substances, and use the foil in compatible environments.

 - Choose aluminum foil with higher purity and thickness, as these are more resistant to weathering.